MaikolSoro/Foody/README.md

 - Navigation
 - RX Java and Android
 - OkHttp

 ## Code Standards
 Write code and comments in english
 Try to follow android patterns and best practice [source 1] best_practice [source 2] performace_android

 ## Contributing
-1.Fork it!
+1. Fork it!
-2.Create your feature branch: git checkout -b my-new-feature 3.Commit your changes: git commit -am 'Add some feature' 4.Push to the branch: git push origin my-new-feature 5.Submit a pull request and enjoy! :D
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request and enjoy! :D

 #  📷 Review